djalbat/occam-parsers/README.md

 Now the `ABC` rule will indeed parse the tokens `a`, `b`, `c`, because the second definition of the `AAB` rule will be tried after the first definition fails to allow the `BC` rule name part to parse.

 It seems that the parser parses with roughly linear complexity as a function of the length of the input, however it is most likely that look-ahead parses take exponential time.
 For this reason, look-ahead should be used sparingly.
-Also note that look-ahead is carried out to arbitrary depth and also affects the behaviour of the `?`, `*`, `+` quantifiers, another reason to use it with caution.
+Also bear in mind that look-ahead is carried out to arbitrary depth and this it affects the behaviour of the `?`, `*`, `+` quantifiers, which become lazy.
+Another reason to use it with caution.

 ## Building